“You cannot teach a man anything; you can only help him to find it within himself” —Galileo

 To teach the children of embassy personnel, contact some of the groups linked under “Expatriates.”

-We have a science teacher in our area, Mr Mack, who has bought himself an old school bus which he has remodeled into a science lab and painted with a rocket theme.
+A science teacher, Mr Mack, bought himself an old school bus which he has remodeled into a science lab and painted with a rocket theme.
 He offers science classes to homeschoolers and other interested children’s groups, parking his “lab” at a convenient spot.
 Quite clever!
-This fellow regularly advertises in our local homeschooling newsletter activity journal.
+This fellow regularly advertises in local homeschooling newsletters.

 As a science teacher, you may be able to offer discounted buying services to homeschoolers looking for lab equipment.

 Start a homeschool children’s book club.
 Make sure to serve pizza.
-[Author’s son’s suggestion.]
+[A homeschooled teen’s suggestion.]

 Conference coordinators often would like to have someone lead a teen session or provide a set of interesting sessions for elementary aged children while the homeschool parents attend their own sessions.
 Conference season lasts from about April to September, and events are held all over the country.